-If you have a MacBook Pro that’s the mid-2009 model or newer, then your battery is built-in.
-It’s very inadvisable to try and replace these glued-in batteries by yourself.
+If you have a MacBook Pro that’s the mid-2009 model or newer, your battery is built-in.
+It’s very inadvisable to try to replace these glued-in batteries by yourself.
 There’s not even an easy way to reach the battery without taking your MacBook apart.
 Bottom line?
 This is a job best left to the professionals.

-To replace these batteries, look for a nearby Apple Store, and call them to talk about replacing your battery.
+To replace these batteries, look for a nearby Apple Store and call them to talk about replacing your battery.
 They have specialists that will be able to arrange an appointment and get the job done.
 Apple also has Authorized Service Providers that are trained to replace built-in batteries properly.
 If there’s no Apple Store nearby or you want to find the fastest return possible, take a look at the Authorized Providers in your area and see which offer battery replacement services.

 Note the Apple One Year Limited Warranty does include coverage for a defective battery, which helps take care of costs.
-The AppleCare Protection Plan will also replace any battery that falls below 80 percent of its original capacity.
+The AppleCare Protection Plan will also replace any battery that falls below 80% of its original capacity.
 Otherwise, you’ll have to pay a fee for the new battery and the replacement service.